brettchalupa/LonelyPaddle/README.md

 ### Testing

-Test the game quickly on the Neko VM with `lime test neko -debug`
+- Start the test server with: `lime test html5 -debug`
+- Update the build with: `lime build html5 -debug`

-Update assets with `lime update neko`
+- Update assets with `lime update neko`

-A note about test targets:

-- Neko: VM that builds pretty quickly, similar to desktop
-- HTML5: Web target that plays kinda meh but quick to build
-- Mac/Windows/Linux: Slow to build but useful for testing

 ### Building

-Build the game for playing with: `lime build TARGET -final -clean`
+Build the game for playing with: `lime build html5 -final -clean`